About Macular Degeneration

 Seek Help Today

-At Solomon Eye Physicians and Surgeons, we know that receiving a diagnosis of macular degeneration might be alarming or even depressing for some patients.
+At Solomon Eye Physicians & Surgeons, we know that receiving a diagnosis of macular degeneration might be alarming or even depressing for some patients.
 We are here to help so schedule a comprehensive exam at our Greenbelt or Bowie office today.
 We will make sure that you fully understand the diagnosis and that you get the treatment you need so you can rest easier and get back to living your fullest life.